Hersham: Economy

-Another well-established commercial business is the popular Squires Garden Centre adjacent to the Burvale Cemetery in Burwood Road.

-A new Lidl supermarket was given permission in 2015 and subsequently opened on a site formerly used by ABC Motors and latterly by Ian Allan Publishing, increasing Hersham's retail floor-space in addition to Waitrose.

 Transport

 Rail

 Hersham is served by Hersham and Walton-on-Thames railway stations with a minimum of two trains per hour even on Sundays and differing types of services on the South West Main Line.
 Fast trains stopping at Walton-on-Thames reach London Waterloo within 30 minutes.

 Roads

-The M25 Junction 10 is 4 miles away and an A-roads and dual carriageway connect neighbouring (but not contiguous) Esher and the almost bordering towns of Weybridge and Cobham, across a narrow strip of Walton on Thames.
+Junction 10 of the M25 is four miles away.
+A-roads and dual carriageways connect neighbouring (but not contiguous) Esher and the almost bordering towns of Weybridge and Cobham, across a narrow strip of Walton on Thames.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the settlement who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).